 In the districts of Bidar, Koppal, and Gadag, the state is expected to witness three more ultra-mega solar power projects, each with a capacity of 2,500MW.

 This is a clear view of the fact that solar has a good future and ROI in Karnataka.

 Ease of Doing Solar Business in Karnataka

 Based on total installations at the end of December 2019, Karnataka is the largest market for solar electricity in the open access option.

 Karnataka’s solar policy, which was implemented in 2014, is the most favorable in India for open access solar power because it provides a 10-year exemption from all grid tariffs.
 As a result, it waives all transmission, wheeling, and banking fees.
 It also waives the cross-subsidy surcharge that is usually applied to any third-party sourcing of open access power.
 It also means that corporations can enter into simple third-party Power Purchase Agreements (PPAs) for Power without having to own any shares in the SPV or having to own any shares at all.

 How Can We Help?

-Hope this information about “Why Solar Businesses Worth in Karnataka State” helps you.
+Hope this information about “How Much Potential Does Karnataka have For Solar Businesses & Why?” helps you.